-Severe spondylosis describes the presence of advanced spinal degeneration in the cervical, thoracic, or lumbar spine segments.
-Spondylosis isn’t a condition as much as it is a descriptive term used to help explain the presence of back or neck pain.
-Severe spondylosis may include specific conditions such as herniated discs, arthritic facet joints, bone spurs, and other common results of spinal deterioration.
+Severe spondylosis is a medical term that indicates the presence of advanced spinal degeneration in the cervical (neck), thoracic (middle back) or lumbar (lower back) spinal segments.
+Spondylosis isn’t a condition as much as it is a word used to help explain the presence of neck or back pain as people get older.
+Severe spondylosis may lead to specific conditions such as herniated discs, arthritic joints, bone spurs and other common results of spinal deterioration.
 Treating the painful symptoms of these conditions requires an accurate diagnosis and a personalized treatment plan.

-Spine degeneration can result in a number of symptoms, depending on the location and type of condition.
+Spine degeneration can result in a number of symptoms, depending on the location of the degeneration and type of specific degenerative condition that’s present.
 Some of the most common symptoms typically associated with severe spondylosis include:

 - Stiffness and pain, especially when trying to stand up